christophefromparis/Arkadin-Workshop/README.md

 By using [Apigee](https://apigee.com/specs) or [Swagger](http://editor.swagger.io/#/)

+:muscle: It's time to exercise...

 ### Create an API proxy from SOAP service

 SOAP service for testing: http://www.webservicex.com/New/Home/ServiceDetail/56 The WSDL: http://www.webservicex.com/globalweather.asmx?wsdl

+:muscle: It's time to exercise...

 ### Create an API proxy from specification